What changes when a drunk driver is involved in an auto accident?

 Civil vs Criminal Drunk Driving Cases

-- Criminal cases are about the State prosecuting the wrong doer for their crime.
+- Criminal cases are about the State prosecuting the wrongdoer for their crime.
 It’s about getting a ticket or getting arrested and charged.
-It’s about prosecutor, plea bargains and jail time.
-It’s about probation, restitution, credit for time served and paying fines.
-If you need a further explanation about the criminal system, talk to the victims assistance unit or your lawyer.
+It’s about prosecutors, plea bargains, and jail time.
+It’s about probation, restitution, credit for time served, and paying fines.
+If you need a further explanation about the criminal system, talk to the victims’ assistance unit or your lawyer.

 - A Seattle auto accident involving a drunk driver can easily be BOTH civil and criminal.